wp-plugins/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 0.2 =
+* Fixed the siteurl bug
+* Added support for creating custom taxonomies

 = 0.1.2 =
 * Fixed a bug where default values were incorrect